Table of Contents

 - Hodgkin lymphoma.

 Myeloma: It is a tumour of plasma cells.
 They are white Blood cells (WBC) that generate diseases fighting antibodies.
-This cancer prevents the production of antibodies thus leading the weakening of immune system.
+This cancer prevents the production of antibodies thus leading to the weakening of the immune system.
 Henceforth our body will be prone to infection and other diseases.